Our reviewers evaluate career opinion pieces independently. Learn how we stay transparent, our methodology, and tell us about anything we missed.

 If you lack the resources, you’ll have to write your own grant proposal that will impress the possible funder.
 Fortunately, grant writing is a skill you can master whether you’re applying for private, corporate, or government grant funding.

-Tailoring your proposal to meet the interests and needs of your target audience is crucial.
+Tailoring your proposal to your target audience’s interests and needs is crucial.
 This means researching who will be reading your proposal and understanding their priorities, values, and expectations.

-Present your project in a way that resonates with them, using language and examples that they find compelling.
+Present your project in a way that resonates with them, using language and examples that are compelling to them.
 Knowing your audience ensures that your proposal speaks directly to their concerns and interests, increasing the chances of approval.

 Selecting the appropriate funder is a strategic decision.
 Not only should you carefully choose a primary funder whose goals align with your project, but you should also have a list of backup funders.
 This prepares you for the possibility of your primary choice not working out.

 Every grantmaking body has its own set of rules, goals, deadlines, and guidelines.
 Understanding these requirements is critical to your success.
-Take the time to thoroughly review and differentiate between each funder’s criteria.
+Take the time to review and differentiate each funder’s criteria.

 By aligning your proposal with these requirements, you demonstrate your ability to meet their expectations and increase your chances of success.